mitscheltobi/Leuz-python/README.md

 ## Usage
 To process data and calculate EM measures follow these steps:
   1. use [CSVtoJSON.py](CSVtoJSON.py) to convert your data to JSON serialized python objects.
-The script will overwrite [/_data/python_objects.json](_data/python_objects.json) with the generated objects. ### use `CSVtoJSON.py -h` for help on arguments and flags
+The script will overwrite [/_data/python_objects.json](_data/python_objects.json) with the generated objects.
+Use `CSVtoJSON.py -h` for help on arguments and flags
-  2. use [leuz.py](leuz.py) to calculate the EM measures for your specified data & timeframe.
-Upon completion results will be printed to the terminal. ### use `leuz.py -h` for help on arguments and flags
+  3. use [leuz.py](leuz.py) to calculate the EM measures for your specified data & timeframe.
+Upon completion results will be printed to the terminal.
+Use `leuz.py -h` for help on arguments and flags

 ## Dependencies
 Please use Python 3.6 or later to run scripts.